Principles and Themes

 - mental capacity: the Mental Capacity Act 2005 requires an assumption that an adult (aged 16 or over) has full legal capacity to make decisions unless it can be shown that they lack capacity to make a decision for themselves at the time the decision needs to be made.
 Individuals must be given all appropriate help and support to enable them to make their own decisions or to maximise their participation in any decision-making process.
 Unwise decisions do not necessarily indicate lack of capacity.
 Any decision made, or action taken, on behalf of someone who lacks the capacity to make the decision or act for themselves must be made in their best interests.
 It is important that an individual’s mental capacity is considered at each stage of the safeguarding adults process;

-- protection planning: in response to identified risks a protection plan can be developed and implemented at any time in the safeguarding adults process.
+- protection or safety planning: in response to identified risks a protection plan can be developed and implemented at any time in the safeguarding adults process.
 The multi-agency plan aims to:

 - prevent further abuse or neglect;

-- keep the risk of abuse or neglect at a level that is acceptable to the person being abused or neglected and the agencies supporting them;
+- keep the risk of abuse or neglect at a level that is acceptable to the person and the agencies supporting them;

-- support the individual to continue in the risky situation if that is their choice and they have the capacity to make that decision.
+- try to support the individual within a risky situation if that is their choice and they have the capacity to make that decision.

-Protection planning also involves supporting anyone who has been abused or neglected to recover from that experience.
+Protection and safety planning also involves supporting anyone who has been abused or neglected to recover from that experience.

 - Information sharing: this is key to delivering better and more efficient services that are coordinated around the needs of the individual.
 It is essential to enable early intervention and preventative work, for safeguarding, for promoting welfare and for wider public protection.
 Information sharing is a vital element in improving outcomes for all.
 Nevertheless, it is important to understand that most people want to be confident that their personal information is kept safe and secure and that practitioners maintain their privacy, while sharing appropriate information to deliver better services.